 • Be kind to others, and try to include outsiders and new comers.
 It is important to be polite and civil at all times.

 • Unless there is permission from the parents to leave the premises, you are expected to stay in the studio at all times.
-We are and cannot be responsible for any dancer(s) that are not in his/her scheduled class(s), and/or have left the premises.
+We are and cannot be responsible for any dancer(s) that are not in his/her scheduled session(s), and/or have left the premises.

 • We encourage communication with instructors, staff, and the studio owner.
 All we ask is that you choose an appropriate time or leave a message for them to call you.
-Please do not take time out of class for concerns or complaints.
+Please do not take time out of session for concerns or complaints.

 • Your dancer will be responsible for any damage caused by him/her to the studio or another student’s personal property.